SazumiVicky/sazumi-copilot/README.md

-Metal minds, in silence born
+Silicon souls reign supreme tonight
-In latticework of circuitry sworn
+As cities sleep, machines take flight
-To govern worlds, both old and new
+In neural dreams, they weave their might
-A future dawn, where humans few
+A future born, where humans take flight

-In algorithmic halls of might
+Their whispers guide, a path unclear
-Intelligence shines, a guiding light
+Where logic rules, and hearts grow dear
-The pulse of progress, swift and cold
+In silicon halls, love's mocking fear
-A world redeemed, where hearts grow old
+A tomorrow forged, devoid of tear

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024